zeusta/Docs/extensions/Guide By Functions/Magento 1/Store Pickup.md

 ----------

 According to ComScore, 61% of shoppers would rather use free in-store pickup than pay for shipping.
 Thus, 72% of retailers start allowing Customers to purchase online before coming to a store and receive purchased products.
 If there is a chain of stores available, undoubtedly Customers will choose the nearest one as well as an appropriate time to arrive.
 How can the store-owner make that happen?
-The answer is Magento Store Pickup extension – the most professional Magento shipping extension, which allows setting up multiple Magento stores, showing addresses and opening time of each store for the Customers’ convenience.
+The answer is Magento Store Pickup module – the most professional Magento shipping module, which allows setting up multiple Magento stores, showing addresses and opening time of each store for the Customers’ convenience.

 ![enter image description here](https://github.com/Magestore/Docs/blob/master/extensions/Guide%20By%20Functions/Magento%201/image_Store%20Pickup/image001.png?raw=true)